 The Department has multiple responsibilities for the maintenance and disclosure of Federal records.
-For purposes of this Memorandum, document compilation responsibilities fall into three general categories that often intersect, including: (1) records management governed by 44 U.S.C.
-Chapters 29 and 31; (2) the Freedom of Information Act (FOIA);2 and (3) preparation of Administrative Records for litigation.
+For purposes of this Memorandum, document compilation responsibilities fall into three general categories that often intersect, including: (1) the Federal Records Act governed by 44 U.S.C.
+Chapters 29 and 31; (2) the Freedom of Information Act (FOIA);4 and (3) preparation of Administrative Records for litigation.

 A Decision File is a contemporaneous record of the Agency's decision-making process.
 Practically, the Decision File is a collection of documents maintained by a designated employee who is generally the project's program manager, the project manager, or staff who has access to the relevant documents that detail the development of an Agency's decision.
-Compilation of a Decision File should flow from an already established practice within the Bureaus and Offices to comply with the Federal Records Act (FRA).3
+Compilation of a Decision File should flow from an already established practice within the bureaus and offices to comply with the Federal Records Act (FRA).5